 Why is online, continuous monitoring important in water treatment?

-Treatment processes are adjusted continuously based on real-time water quality data — online instrumentation lets operators see performance in real time and respond to upsets, rather than relying only on periodic grab samples.
+Treatment processes are adjusted continuously based on real-time water quality data.
+Online instrumentation lets operators see performance in real time and respond to upsets, rather than relying only on periodic grab samples.

 Are portable Hach instruments used for environmental monitoring?